ExposedCat/unreal-estate/README.md

 ### Pre-commit Hooks

-This project uses Husky for pre-commit hooks that automatically check formatting before commits.
+This project uses Husky for pre-commit hooks that automatically run before each commit:

+1. **Auto-fix formatting**: Runs `bun run format:fix` to automatically fix any formatting issues
+2. **Type checking**: Runs `bun run typecheck` to ensure all TypeScript code is type-safe

+If type checking fails, the commit will be blocked until the issues are resolved.

 ## Continuous Integration